Brian-Catcow-B/tetrisn-t/README.md

 4. Create the desired mapping using input on your gamepad
 5. Select "Copy Mapping String" and paste the string into a newline of `gamecontrollerdb.txt`, deleting the line of the controller with the same Gamepad GUID (the first really long number) if it exists

 Then the gamepad should be recognized when the program is opened again.
+When creating a gamepad mapping.

+### Useful
-When creating a gamepad mapping, consider which buttons the program has set to do which action:
+Consider which buttons the program has set to do which action:
 ```
 Axis::LeftAxisX- and Button::DPadLeft -> Left
 Axis::LeftAxisX+ and Button::DPadRight -> Right
 Axis::LeftAxisY- and Button::DPadDown -> Down
 Button::West -> RotateCw
 Button::South -> RotateCcw
+Button::West -> RotateBoardCcw
+Button::North -> RotateBoardCw
 Button::Start -> Start
 ```
 where, in the graphic, `Button::Start` is the small button just to the right of the circle button in the middle, and the compass directions refer to the four buttons on the right.